 When you modify a course:

 - You create a discrepancy between the student's grade level and the grade level of the Cognitive Skill score band

 - You can change Content Assessment questions and resources in Focus Areas

 - You can change checkpoints and resources in Projects

-To create a modified course, you should first communicate with your school leader, learning team, SPED team, case managers, and the mentor of your school in order to ensure that all appropriate steps are taken.
+To create a modified course, you should first communicate with your school leader, learning team, SPED team, case managers, and the mentor of your school to ensure that all appropriate steps are taken.
 After you speak to the necessary people and it is approved, you would submit a help ticket.
 Once we've helped you create the modified course, it will appear in your courses.
 Only those students enrolled in the modified course will be able to see it.